fabiog1901/pgworkload/workloads/kv.md

 );
 ```

-As in the previous example, notice the comman in the `key_sizes`.
+As in the previous example, notice the comma in the `key_sizes`.

 ```bash
 pgworkload run [...] \